 • Develop successful grant proposals and work with interdisciplinary research teams, drawing upon expertise in agronomy, animal science, entomology, plant pathology, soil science and other disciplines within the College of Food, Agricultural and Natural Resource Sciences and the broader University, and conduct research and deliver knowledge to a wide range of audiences.

-Salary is competitive and commensurate with the professional experience and qualifications.
+SALARY AND BENEFITS Salary is competitive and commensurate with the professional experience and qualifications.
 Fringe benefits include employee health, dental, and faculty life/disability insurance, social security, faculty retirement and opportunities for professional development.